renovatebot/renovate/docs/usage/dependency-pinning.md

 To ensure we're all talking about the same thing, it's important to define exactly what we mean by dependency "pinning".

 Historically, projects use SemVer ranges in their `package.json`.
-For instance, if you run `npm install foobar` you will see an entry like `"foobar": "^1.1.0"` added to your `package.json`.
+For instance, if you run `npm install foobar` you'll see an entry like `"foobar": "^1.1.0"` added to your `package.json`.
 Verbosely, this means "any foobar version greater than or equal to 1.1.0 but less than 2".
-The project will automatically use `1.1.1` if it's released, or `1.2.0`, or `1.2.1`, etc - meaning you will get not only patch updates but also feature (minor) releases too.
+The project will automatically use `1.1.1` if it's released, or `1.2.0`, or `1.2.1`, etc. - meaning you'll get not only patch updates but also feature (minor) releases too.

 Another alternative is ranges like `"foobar": "~1.1.0"` which means "any foobar version greater than or equal to 1.1.0 but less than 1.2".
 This narrows the range to only patch updates to the 1.1 range.